All Episodes

 Subscribed to by John Boehner, mainstream rebels with vengeance for all, even nine-year-old girls.

-Vicious, vicious anger.
+Vicious, vicious, vicious anger.

 So James Eric Fuller says you're dead to the Tea Party guy.

-At that point, State Representative Terry Proud, Republican Tucson rose to explain and clarify current and proposed gun legislation in the state.
+At that point, State Representative Terry Proud, Republican Tucson, rose to explain and clarify current and proposed gun legislation in the state.

-Several people groaned or booter.
+Several people groaned or booed her.

 One of those booing, according to several witnesses, was Fuller.